 - Springfield: 190 professionals

-When it comes to growth, SLP jobs in Missouri are forecast to increase by an impressive 25% over the decade leading up to 2030, a figure that’s well above the national average.
-That means that on average there should be 260 SLP job openings each year throughout the state over that time frame.
+SLP jobs in Missouri are expected to increase by an impressive 25% over the decade leading up to 2030, a figure that’s well above the national average growth rate of 19%.
+On average, the state should see about 260 SLP job openings each year during this time due to a blend of new job growth, retirements, and natural job turnover.

 In addition to schools, hospitals, nursing homes and other residential care facilities, outpatient clinics provide some of the best opportunities available to speech-language pathologists interested in working with diverse patient populations.
 Just some of the independent practices and clinics in Missouri include: